-With a banking practice that primarily focuses on representing a variety of financial institutions in litigation involving creditors’ rights, Aaron White Jr. has considerable experience defending clients in consumer financial services litigation, as well.
+With a banking practice that primarily focuses on representing a variety of financial institutions in litigation involving creditors’ rights, Aaron White Jr. has considerable experience defending clients in consumer financial services litigation as well.

 Aaron’s clients seek his advice on compliance and risk management issues.
 He is able to aid his clients based on several years of experience representing clients in litigation concerning residential and commercial foreclosures, collections, breach of contract, security interests under the UCC, evictions, eminent domain and liquidation of collateral securing SBA-backed loans.

-Additionally, Aaron stands out due to his personable nature, and many of his client relationships have spanned for years.
+Additionally, Aaron stands out due to his personable nature, and many of his client relationships have spanned years.
 He believes that establishing personal relationships with his clients is essential in order to plan and execute long-term strategies tailored to meet their business goals.
 His determination to see the “big picture” on a variety of banking issues ultimately helps his clients, and they value the assurance Aaron provides that their objectives are always at the forefront of his mind.

 In tandem with establishing himself as a respected attorney, Aaron actively expands his legal knowledge through studying new court decisions, attending bar association committee meetings and exchanging ideas with his colleagues.
 As a student, his exceptional writing skills earned him an award in The Intellectual Property Law Review’s 2009 Annual Student Intellectual Property Writing Competition.